zyoNe-cell/Nested_Kernel/README.md

 - Can be resolved by running `sudo apt install libpixman-1-dev` ([link](https://stackoverflow.com/a/39916441))

-## Acknowledgement
+### Acknowledgement

-We remain thankful to the xv6 team at MIT for their open-source codebase.
+We are using the xv6 Operating System for programming assignments. xv6 is a teaching-focused OS designed by some incredible folks at MIT ([link](https://github.com/mit-pdos/xv6-riscv.git)).
+This README explains how to setup QEMU and a GNU RISC-V toolchain, needed for running xv6, as well how to boot up a QEMU VM with xv6.